pimcore/pimcore/doc/Development_Documentation/07_Workflow_Management/01_Configuration_Details/README.md

                         # Css class to define the icon which will be used in the actions button in the backend.
                         iconClass:            ~
+                        # Forces an object layout after the transition was performed.
+                        # This objectLayout setting overrules all objectLayout settings within the places configs.
+                        objectLayout:            false
                         notificationSettings:

                             # Prototype